 Secured credit cards are one of the best ways to build credit if you’ve had trouble being approved for an unsecured card.
-Secured cards are almost indistinguishable from unsecured credit cards, except for one major difference: Secured card require that you pay a deposit.
+Secured cards are almost indistinguishable from unsecured credit cards, except for one major difference: A secured card requires a deposit.

 How to fund a secured credit card